denisfoulon/DRS-Simulator/README.md

 ## Running on real vSphere clusters

-DRS-Simulator is currently running against **two production-like vSphere clusters**, continuously evaluating resource usage, placement constraints and host availability.
+DRS-Simulator is currently running against **two production vSphere clusters**, continuously evaluating resource usage, placement constraints and host availability.

 The scheduler has been operating continuously through host reboots and